 For more information, see our article on how to expedite disability claims filed by U.S. military service personnel or U.S. military veterans.

-Some medical conditions may qualify for what the SSA calls a "compassionate allowance" (CAL).
-CAL conditions are so severe that they are almost always immediately approved under the SSA’s Listing of Impairments.
+Some medical conditions might qualify for what Social Security calls a "compassionate allowance" (CAL).
+CAL conditions are so severe that they're almost always immediately approved under Social Security's Listing of Impairments.

-The SSA requires minimal objective medical evidence for some CAL conditions and will sometimes grant approval based on a diagnosis alone.
-This makes it easier to approve these claims quickly, sometimes in as little as ten days.
+For some CAL conditions, you can sometimes get disability almost immediately because Social Security requires only minimal objective medical evidence and will sometimes grant approval based on a diagnosis alone.
+This makes it easier to approve these claims quickly—sometimes in as little as ten days.

-For more information, see our article on getting approved based on a compassionate allowance.
-You can review the requirements for each CAL condition on the SSA website.
+For more information, see our article on getting your disability claim approved based on a compassionate allowance.

 When you file your application for Social Security disability, you can ask that your claim be flagged as a critical case and that it be expedited at that time.
 Or, if your financial situation worsens after you file your application (and you find yourself in dire need or your diagnosis changes to terminal), you should visit your local Social Security office and request that your case status be changed to "critical" and your claim be expedited.

 If you've requested Social Security to expedite your disability claim because you qualify under one of the above "critical case" reasons, and Social Security doesn't expedite your claim, it might be helpful to contact an experienced disability attorney.
 A lawyer can help you determine if your claim qualifies as a critical case and how you can convince Social Security to expedite your disability claim.